CMRRChenLab/DynamicDMRSI/data/readme.md

-The folder contains the SNR data and kinetic data
+The folder contains the Chemical Shift Imaging (CSI) data, SNR data and kinetic data